verrazzano/docs/content/en/docs/observability/tracing/application-tracing.md

 - Collector service, which receives traces from clients, processes them, and stores them in a storage back end.
 - Query service, which exposes the APIs for retrieving traces from storage and hosts the Jaeger console for searching and analyzing traces.
-- Storage, which may be ephemeral, such as Cassandra or OpenSearch, or a database back end.
+- Storage, may be ephemeral or backed by OpenSearch.
    - Jaeger can be configured to use one of several choices for [storage back ends](https://www.jaegertracing.io/docs/1.18/deployment/#storage-backends).
    - In Verrazzano, trace records are stored in OpenSearch; OpenSearch must be enabled in Verrazzano for this to work.